adamgit/CoreDataStack/README.md

 Core Data is very easy to use - unless you follow Apple's source examples (which are nothing like real-world examples).

-Apple's bad examples / bad practices
+We fix: Xcode's bad examples / bad practices
 =====

 1. Xcode's default template for "a CoreData enabled app" puts 300 lines of INCORRECT, UNNECESSARY code into your Project.